This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is asthma diagnosed?

-Your caregiver will ask how often you have symptoms and what makes them worse.
-Tell him if you have trouble sleeping, exercising, or doing other activities due to shortness of breath.
-He will ask about your allergies and past colds, and if anyone in your family has allergies or asthma.
-Tell your caregiver about medicines you take, including over-the-counter drugs and herbal supplements.
-You may need the following tests:
+Your healthcare provider will examine you and listen to your lungs.
+He or she will ask how often you have symptoms and what makes them worse.
+Tell him or her if you have trouble sleeping, exercising, or doing other activities because of shortness of breath.
+Your provider will ask about your allergies and past colds, and if anyone in your family has allergies or asthma.
+Tell your healthcare provider about medicines you take, including over-the-counter drugs and herbal supplements.
+You may need a chest x-ray to check for lung problems, or a lung function test.
+Lung function tests show how well you can breathe.

 How is asthma treated?

-- Medicines decrease inflammation, open airways, and make it easier to breathe.
+- Medicines may be used to decrease inflammation, open airways, and make it easier to breathe.
 Medicines may be inhaled, taken as a pill, or injected.
 Short-term medicines relieve your symptoms quickly.
-Long-term medicines are used to prevent future attacks.
-You may also need medicine to help control your allergies.
+Long-term medicines are used to prevent future asthma attacks.
+Other medicines may be needed if your regular medicines are not able to prevent attacks.

 - Allergy testing may find allergies that trigger an asthma attack.
 You may need allergy shots or medicine to control allergies that make your asthma worse.